By Anna Hicks

-Jefferson’s position on slavery is often viewed as one of the less-enlightened spots in an otherwise illustrious career, but it is important to remember that, although Jefferson owned slaves, he was also an extremely vocal opponent of slavery and drafted multiple laws in the attempt to abolish slavery in the United States.
-For a better understanding of Thomas Jefferson’s relationship to slavery and his many attempts to drive the slave trade out of the newly-founded America, read the information collected at the Jefferson Monticello historical site.
+Jefferson’s position on slavery is often viewed as one of the less-enlightened spots in an otherwise illustrious career.
+Still, it is important to remember that, although Jefferson owned slaves, he was also a highly vocal opponent of slavery and drafted multiple laws in an attempt to abolish slavery in the United States.
+To better understand Thomas Jefferson’s relationship to slavery and his many attempts to drive the slave trade out of the newly-founded America, read the information collected at the Jefferson Monticello historical site.

 The historical evidence is clear: without Thomas Jefferson, the United States would not be the democracy it is today.
 He was fundamental in establishing United States expansion, in creating a thoughtful and respectful system of interacting with other nations, in setting down the new United States currency, in launching opposition to slavery, and in leading a nation based on equality, life, liberty, and the pursuit of happiness.
-There were many men and women who helped launch American history, but the Founding Father of them all has to be Thomas Jefferson.
+Some many men and women helped launch American History, but the Founding Father of them all has to be Thomas Jefferson.